kenyanthorodinson/Low-Earth-Orbit-Constellations-Techno-Economic-assessment/README.md

 # Contents
-The program entails an Engineering Model for the Operational Mechanics of each of the Constellations A geo-informational model that extracts population data from a global raster dataset and an Intersecting program that matches keys from both the latter models.
+The program entails an Engineering Model for the Operational Mechanics of each of the Constellations A geo-information model that extracts population data from a global raster dataset and an Intersecting program that matches keys from both the latter models.